Fast and Accurate End-to-End Span-based Semantic Role Labeling as Word-based Graph Parsing: Conflict resolution

-During inference, we first use the edge classification module to build the graph skeleton, and then use the label classification module to assign labels to predicted edges.
-If the generated graph is legal, we can directly recover the corresponding SRL structure through Graph-to-SRL procedure described in \ref{sec:graph-repr}.
+During inference, we first use the edge prediction module to build the graph skeleton, and then use the label prediction module to assign labels to predicted edges.
+After that, we use a simple procedure to check whether the generated graph is legal.
+Concretely, for each predicate, we scan the edges of the predicate from left to right.
+For example, in the \emph{BES} schema, a ``\texttt{B-$\ast$}'' edge must be followed by a ``\texttt{E-$\ast$}'' edge; ``\texttt{S-$\ast$}'' edge and ``\texttt{E-$\ast$}'' can be followed by a ``\texttt{B-$\ast$}'' edge or ``\texttt{S-$\ast$}'' edge.
+If the generated graph is legal, we can directly recover the corresponding SRL structure through Graph-to-SRL procedure described in \ref{sec:graph-recover}.

-However, since the label classification module handles each edge independently, the resulting graph may contain conflicts, as shown in the upper part of Figure \ref{fig:conflict-example}.
-First, if two consecutive edges are both labeled as ``\texttt{E-$\ast$}'', then it is impossible to recover the corresponding arguments.
-Another conflicting scene is when there exists a single outlier edge labeled as ``\texttt{E-$\ast$}''.
+However, since the label prediction module handles each edge independently, the resulting graph may contain conflicts, as shown in the upper part of Figure \ref{fig:conflict-example} \footnote{Here we only take the \emph{BES} schema as a representative for discussion, and others can be viewed in \S~\ref{app:other_matrix}.}.
+First, if two consecutive edges are both labeled as ``\texttt{E-$\ast$}'', such as the two ``\texttt{E-A0}'' edge, then it is impossible to recover the corresponding arguments.
+Another conflicting scene is when there exists a single outlier edge labeled as ``\texttt{B-$\ast$}'' or ``\texttt{E-$\ast$}'', such as ``\texttt{E-A1}'' edge in the figure.